-In line with our commitment to student wellbeing, GUSRC would encourage our affiliated societies to include a Welfare Officer on their executive committee if they haven’t already done so.
+In line with our commitment to student wellbeing, it is a requirement that each affiliated society includes a Welfare Officer on their committee

 The role of a Welfare Officer is to be a point of contact for issues relating to the wellbeing of society members, with the aim of fostering positive experiences and relationships within the club or society.